percona/pmm-doc/docs/pmm-upgrade/upgrade_podman.md

 ## Upgrade steps

+Follow these steps to upgrade your PMM Server while preserving your monitoring data and settings—you can restore from your backup if needed.
 {.power-number}

 1. [Back up your data](../install-pmm/install-pmm-server/baremetal/podman/backup_container_podman.md).

 2. Update PMM tag by editing `~/.config/pmm-server/env` file and running the following command to set the latest release version: